 However, in this game of “generating traffic”, actual “learning” is getting lost.
 Is the purpose of offering online courses truly about “teaching,” or is it just another way for influencers to monetize, beyond endorsements and promotions?
 When consumers purchase online courses, are they genuinely learning something?
 Or are they just watching an impressive “performance”?
 This line is becoming increasingly blurred.

-“In Taiwan’s online learning industry, there is indeed some ‘oversaturation’ going on,” admits Arnold Jiang, the founder and CEO of Hahow.
-Observing competitors eagerly inviting popular influencers to launch courses, Jiang himself felt a bit lost for a time.
+“In Taiwan’s online learning industry, there is indeed some ‘oversaturation’ going on,” admits Arnold Chiang, the founder and CEO of Hahow.
+Observing competitors eagerly inviting popular influencers to launch courses, Chiang himself felt a bit lost for a time.
 “I even wondered if we should follow suit and start inviting influencers to create courses en masse,” he reflected.
-But after careful consideration, Jiang decided not to jump on the bandwagon.
+But after careful consideration, Chiang decided not to jump on the bandwagon.
 Instead, he returned to the fundamentals and re-examined the true meaning of education.
 He believes that the real value of online learning lies in internalizing the knowledge after completing a course and then applying it in one’s work and life.

 For example, after completing a course on Hahow, students are given assignments, which teachers review and provide feedback on.
 Some courses even offer one-on-one consultations.
 This ensures that students are genuinely learning and not just spending money to watch a flashy presentation.